Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_apps_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 ## Set up Azure AD (Entra ID) authentication for Snowflake
 Duration: 15

+Now we need to set up an app registration for Active Directory (Entra ID) OAuth, which will establish trust between your power app and Azure AD.
+This allows you to define and manage permissions and ensures only authorized users to access your application.

 1. In [Step 1: Configure the OAuth Resource in Azure AD](https://docs.snowflake.com/en/user-guide/oauth-azure#configure-the-oauth-resource-in-azure-ad), follow steps 1-10 and define the scope as SESSION:ROLE-ANY by following these [instructions](https://docs.snowflake.com/en/user-guide/oauth-azure#using-any-role-with-external-oauth).
 2. In [Step 2: Create an OAuth Client in Azure AD](https://docs.snowflake.com/en/user-guide/oauth-azure#create-an-oauth-client-in-azure-ad), follow steps 1-13.
 3. Navigate to Authentication -> Platform configurations -> Add a platform -> Add "https://global.consent.azure-apim.net/redirect" -> Click Save.
 Ensure that the redirect URL is set in the Snowflake OAuth Client and not the Snowflake OAuth Resource.